-- The amount contributed is provided as exemption from taxable income which lowers down the taxable income of the individual.
+- The amount contributed is provided as an exemption from taxable income, which lowers the individual’s taxable income.
 Lower taxable income results in lower tax liability for the individual.

 - Needs for dependent care or children care are also taken care of.

 - There is an expiry period for the amount deposited.
-If you do not use the funds within the said period, the hard-earned money is lost.
-However, the employer may provide an option for a grace period or carry forward of the amount.
+The hard-earned money is lost if you do not use the funds within the said period.
+However, the employer may provide an option for a grace period or carry forward the amount.

 - There is an upper cap of $ 2750 (for the calendar year 2020).
-In case the actual expenses are higher than the said amount, the employee needs to bear the remaining amount.
+If the actual expenses exceed the said amount, the employee needs to bear the remaining amount.

 - Flexible savings accounts are linked to the employer.
-In case you leave the job, you cannot carry forward the benefits to the new employer.
+If you leave the job, you cannot carry forward the benefits to the new employer.